top of page

 As I proceeded on my way towards the border of India and Pakistan, a local waiter informed me about the Wagah border flag ceremony.
 This ceremony occurs daily at sunset at the Wagah border.
 Being just a few kilometers away, I began my search for a tuk-tuk driver who could take me there.

-In the tribune the energy is at it’s optimum.
 As the sun sets, the gates at the border are opened and the parade between the soldiers of each side starts.
 The Pakistan and Indian soldiers walking military march.
 Follows lowering down goths flags simultaneously.
-Soldiers from each side shakes hands vigorously and the flags are folded.
-Then the gates are closed again.
 Most international travellers are regrouped in the Indian side of the tribunes.
-This is spectacular and bring thousands of visitors each month.
+This is spectacular and bring thousands of visitors.

 The Wagah Border ceremony